mcarvin8/xml-disassembler/README.md

 [2024-03-30T14:28:37.950] [ERROR] default - The XML file HR_Admin.no-nested-elements.xml only has leaf elements.
 This file will not be disassembled.
 ```

-To add additional debugging statements to the log file, import the `setLogLevel` function from the package and run the function with `debug` to print all debugging statements to a log file.
+To log additional debugging statements, import the `setLogLevel` function from `xml-disassembler` and run the function with `debug` to append all debugging statements to a log file.

-When the log level is set to `debug`, the log file will contain statements like this to indicate which files were processed for disassembly and reassembly:
+When the log level is set to `debug`, the log file will contain statements like this to indicate which files were processed by `xml-disassembler`:

 ```
 [2024-03-30T14:28:37.926] [DEBUG] default - Parsing directory to reassemble: mock/no-namespace/HR_Admin